selimslab/selimslab.github.io/_NOTES/meta/organization-of-this-site.md

 Markdown files are grouped under dirs with short names eg. psy, math, lit, ux etc

-Dirs have a file with the proper dir name, eg. psy dir has psychology.md
+Dirs have a tag file with the proper dir name, eg. psy dir has psychology.md

+There is a yaml file listing them, eg. func: functional-programming

+Any file under a dir is automatically linked to the tag file in its dir

 If you tag any file to psy, you will see its link in url /psychology

 Dirs have at most one child dir, flat is better than nested

-There is a yaml file to clarify the short name to display in a url, eg. func: functional-programming

 ## Build